perezsergio/nba-api/README.md

 # Parsing private NBA API with request lib

-This repo is a solution to the problem statement `docs/problems_statement.pdf`.
+This repo provides a useful collection of scripts that can be used to parse player data from the private NBA API.

 The docstring of the `main.py` script contains an informative summary of how this application
 works: